ascvorcov/z80.net/README.md

 * Runs both under windows and linux
 * Can load and play z80 v1 and v2 format apps
 * Processor and ULA emulation not coupled with UI
-* Clock cycles are emulated, not affected by real time - supports single-frame stepping.
+* Clock cycles are emulated, not affected by real time - supports single-frame stepping
 * Instruction timing according to specs
 * Passes zexdoc and zexall tests
 * Custom tests set covering most of instructions